 Instructions

-- Preheat oven to 350 degrees Fahrenheit.
+- Preheat oven to 350℉.
 Lightly butter a 10-inch cast iron skillet and set aside.

-- In a medium bowl, cream together butter and sugars, about one minute.
+- In a medium bowl, add butter and sugars.
+Using a hand mixer or stand mixer, cream together until light and fluffy, about one minute.
 Add egg and vanilla extract.
 Beat until fluffy, about one minute.

 - In a separate bowl, sift or whisk together the flour, salt, and baking soda to remove clumps.